cinchy-co/Documentation/data-syncs/getting-started-with-data-syncs.md

 * [Event Worker/Listener](broken-reference)

 {% hint style="warning" %}
-In a Kubernetes deployment of the Cinchy Platform, the above installations are bundled in, there is no manual install required.
+A Kubernetes deployment of the Cinchy Platform includes the Connections and Event Worker/Listener.
 {% endhint %}

 Once installed, ensure that you have access to the following Cinchy Tables on your platform: